coolbot100s/decor-more/README.md

-# decor-more
+# Decor & More
-A APICO mod adding some aesthetic items with special functions
+An APICO mod adding some aesthetic items with special functions.